Felicity Jones biography

 The Archers.
 Other radio credits include Watership Down, What a Drag and Mansfield Park, all for BBC Radio 4.
 She played a lead role in The Amazing Spider-Man 2 (2014), but it was her starring role in The Theory of Everything (2014) that year that earned her nominations from both the Golden Globes and the Academy Awards.

-Felicity's latest projects include the action thriller Collide, the fantasy drama A Monster Calls, the action adventure Inferno, starring Tom Hanks, and the sci-fi adventure reboot Rogue One: A Star Wars Story (2016).
+Felicity's latest projects include the action thriller Collide (2016), the action adventure Inferno (2016), starring Tom Hanks, the sci-fi adventure reboot Rogue One: A Star Wars Story (2016), and the fantasy drama A Monster Calls (2017).

 Felicity Jones Filmography